 Product descriptions die two ways: a feature dump that lists specs nobody asked for, or a hero paragraph that buries “what is it” under five sentences of brand voice.
-Good descriptions answer the buyer’s actual sequence of questions in the order they ask them — what is it, will it fit me, how is it different, what happens if it doesn’t work out — and they survive a 1.5-second mobile glance.
-These 12 prompts force that shape, plus a fit-qualifier (“not great for…”) that builds trust, a returns-objection handler, and a competitor-differentiator rewrite for a description that’s working but reads identical to three other brands.
-If the packaging is also still TBD, run brainstorming packaging concepts with AI in 10 minutes first — packaging vibe should feed the description’s tone.
+Good descriptions answer the buyer’s actual sequence of questions in the order they ask them: what is it, will it fit me, how is it different, what happens if it doesn’t work out.
+And they survive a 1.5-second mobile glance, where over 60% of marketplace shopping now happens.
+These 12 prompts force that shape, plus a fit-qualifier (“not great for…”) that builds trust, a returns-objection handler, and a competitor-differentiator rewrite for a description that converts but reads identical to three other brands.

 Best for

-- Amazon detail page (above + below the fold)
+- Amazon detail page (above and below the fold)

 - Etsy listing description (story-led)